xfnw/commoned/README.md

 # commoned
-ed but lisp, and with some weird opinionated changes
+ed but lisp, and with many weird opinionated changes

 ## building
 a standalone `ce` executable may be built using [embeddable common